Elizabeth Reed, LCSW - Therapist at Grow Therapy

 Explain to clients what areas you feel are your biggest strengths.

 Among by colleagues and therapy peers, I am known to always be keenly interested in studying evidence-based practices and interventions, completing continuing education at four times the pace of what's required of licensed clinical social workers.
 With my clients, I am known to be diligent in identifying and using evidence-based practices to help my clients resolve their issues as well as discover their own solutions.
-Also, the way my mind works might be described as philosophical; I often help clients to see things from a new perspective.
+I often help clients to see things from a new perspective.
 I balance my own inputs into therapy with a high valuation of client right to self-determination and self-direction.

 About Elizabeth Reed